 When you substitute each coefficient in our regression model, it means that areas with higher resource deprivation and higher police expenditures would mathematically generate homicide rates.
 The standard error of the estimate is a measure of the accuracy of predictions.
 In a regression line, the smaller the standard error of the estimate is, the more accurate the predictions are.
-While, the t statistic is the coefficient divided by its standard error.
+While the t-statistic is the coefficient divided by its standard error.

 Another statistic to keep in mind is the Jarque-Bera statistic which indicates whether or not the residuals (the observed dependent variable values minus the predicted values) are normally distributed.
-When you put these residuals in a histogram, the null hypothesis is that it should resemble a bell curve.
+When you put these residuals in a histogram, the null hypothesis is that they should resemble a bell curve.

 Further to this, the output table also lets you test for multi-collinearity when two or more predictor variables in a multiple regression model are highly correlated.
 The calculated Moran’s I determines whether the regression residuals are spatially random (spatially autocorrelated).

 Other options in GeoDa are the maximum likelihood estimation for spatial lag models and spatial error models.

 READ MORE: Spatial Autocorrelation and Moran’s I in GIS

 You’ll have a lot of aha moments in GeoDa walking through some of their sample data.
 Not only does it serve as a gentle introduction to spatial analysis and statistics for non-GIS users, but it’s also useful for those users who are trying to learn statistics.

 Luc Anselin started GeoDa as an ArcView 3.0 extension.
 Due to its popularity, it’s been reworked into its own open-source, data exploration tool.

 While not necessarily your prototype full-blown GIS package, GeoDa possesses a range of exciting analytical and geo-visualization tools for industries such as economics, health, real estate, and more.